JiwonPark41/FMCensSkewReg/cran-comments.md

+## Test environments
+* local macOS 14, R 4.1.0
+* win-builder (devel, release)

 ## R CMD check results

-0 errors | 0 warnings | 1 note
+0 errors | 0 warnings | 2 notes

+## Notes
-* This is a new release.
+* This is a new submission.
+* The "future file timestamps" NOTE is due to file system time differences and does not affect functionality.